edoski/bostarter/docs/DB-PRJ-REPORT.md

 	- [ ] ensure clickable links for ToC

+# at the end when site done see if u can remap server to serve from /php/public instead of /php for privacy of other files
+- ## specify it in httpd.conf and specify in phpstorm settings and correct a and form tag paths in php code

 ## for admins implement /public/Logs.php which just fetches all logs from mongodb and renders them out on screen

 # see recent claude chat on abstracting reusable php components